What Causes Mesothelioma?

 How Does Asbestos Exposure Cause Mesothelioma?

-Cancer, including mesothelioma, occurs when cell DNA is damaged and causes cells to grow out of control.
+Cancer, including mesothelioma, occurs when cell DNA is damaged and causes healthy cells to transform into abnormal cancer cells, leading to uncontrolled growth.

 Asbestos is the primary cause of mesothelioma.
 When someone breathes in asbestos fibers, the fibers can travel to the end of the small air passages and reach the pleura — the protective lining around the lungs — and cause inflammation and scarring, and may damage cell DNA, leading to pleural mesothelioma.